keichi/binary-parser/README.md

   Supported encodings include `"utf8"`, `"ascii"` and `"hex"`.
 See [`Buffer.toString`](http://nodejs.org/api/buffer.html#buffer_buf_tostring_encoding_start_end) for more info.
-- `length ` - (Optional) (Bytes)Length of the string.
+- `length` - (Optional) (Bytes)Length of the string.
 Can be a number, string or a function.
 Use number for statically sized arrays, string to reference another variable and function to do some calculation.
-  Note: when encoding the string is padded with spaces (0x20) at end to fit the length requirement.
+  Note: When encoding the string is padded with a `padd` charecter to fit the length requirement.
-- `zeroTerminated` - (Optional, defaults to `false`) If true, then this parser reads until it reaches zero.
+- `zeroTerminated` - (Optional, defaults to `false`) If true, then this parser reads until it reaches zero (or the specified `length`).
+When encoding, a *null* character is inserted at end of the string (if the optional `length` allows it).
 - `greedy` - (Optional, defaults to `false`) If true, then this parser reads until it reaches the end of the buffer.
 Will consume zero-bytes.
 (Note: has no effect on encoding function)
 - `stripNull` - (Optional, must be used with `length`) If true, then strip null characters from end of the string.
-(Note: has no effect on encoding, but when used, then the parse() and encode() functions are not the exact opposite)
+(Note: When encoding, this will also set the **default** `padd` character to null instead of space)
 - `trim` - (Optional, default to `false`) If true, then trim() (remove leading and trailing spaces) the parsed string.
 - `padding` - (Optional, Only used for encoding, default to `right`) If `left` then the string will be right aligned (padding left with `padd` char or space) depending of the `length` option
 - `padd` - (Optional, Only used for encoding with `length` specified) A string  from which first character (1 Byte) is used as a padding char if necessary (provided string length is less than `length` option).
-Note: Only 'ascii' or utf8 < 0x80  are alowed (fallback to 'space' padding else).
+Note: Only 'ascii' or utf8 < 0x80  are alowed.
+Note: The default padd character is *space* (or *null* when `stripNull` is used).

 ### buffer(name[, options])
 Parse bytes as a buffer. `name` should consist only of alpha numeric